New Complication Joins The Piaget Polo Series: Polo Flying Tourbillon Moonphase in Titanium

 Durable titanium: The case of the Polo Flying Tourbillon Moonphase

-The Polo Flying Tourbillon Moonphase consists of a titanium case that houses the sensitive movement and protects it from water up to a depth of 100 metres.
+While it’s not the first time that Piaget launches a titanium version of the Polo – the first one was the Polo FortyFive (Ref.
+G0A35010) in 2009 –, the new Polo Flying Tourbillon Moonphase is the first titanium model represented in the new era of the Polo.
+Its titanium case houses the sensitive movement and protects it from water up to a depth of 100 metres.
 With a diameter of 44 mm, the timepiece is not exactly delicate, but with a case thickness of just 9.8 mm, it is remarkably flat.

 The titanium’s white-silver colour provides a subtle frame for the dial, harmonising with it rather than distracting from it.
 But even here, Piaget does not dispense with small but excellent details.
 The case has polished and satin-finished surfaces and structural elements on its sides.
 The case flanks and the crown insert with the Piaget monogram are coloured in blue.
 The finely moulded surface of the former also alludes to the gadroons on the dial and symbolises a vital element of the Polo‘s design DNA.